jesgadiaz/GreedyBurning/README.md

 # Algorithms for graph burning problem
 This repository contains:
+- A Gurobi implementation of:
-- One integer linear program (ILP) for graph burning problem (GBP) modeled as a series of clustered maximum coverage problems (CMCPs).
+  - Two integer linear programs (ILP) for graph burning problem (GBP): ILP-PROP and ILP-COV.
+  - An algorithm for GBP modeled as a series of clustered maximum coverage problems (CMCPs).
+Each CMCP is formulated as an ILP: ILP-CMCP.
 - Two greedy heuristics for GBP.

 # Citation